© Heidi, Studio 100 international

 Isao Takahata.
-Pioneer of contemporary cartooning, from the post-war period to Studio Ghibli
+A Pioneer of Contemporary Animation, from the Post-war Era to Studio Ghibli

 Where?